JHU-PL-Lab/www-fpse/assignments/assignment6.md

 #### Architecture requirements
 * You must have a library, so only a very, very small portion of your code is in `src/bin/ngrams.ml`.
-* All library code exposed by the `.mli` files should be well-documented, and all library modules have an `.mli` file.
+* All library code exposed by the `.mli` files should be well-documented (just like how the `.mli` files provided with each prior assignment have been well-documented), and all library modules have an `.mli` file.
 * You need a type to represent an n-gram.
 * You need a type to represent a distribution of many n-grams: how the first "n minus 1" items can be followed by a next item.
 * This must be done with a functor such that the n-gram distributions can be of any item type--strings, ints, anything comparable--even though the executable will only use it with strings.
 * Your code is modular with separation of responsibilities and good use of abstraction.
-* The provided `.mli` files in `src/lib/` are **only a suggestion**.
-They are not complete, and you don't even need to use them.

 #### Code quality requirements
 * Your code is functional with no mutation.